-By naming Canisius as a beneficiary of your will, retirement plan (IRA, 401(k), 403(b), etc.), living trust, donoradvised fund or life insurance policy, you can “endow” your annual gift and support the college in perpetuity.
+By naming Canisius as a beneficiary of your will, retirement plan (IRA, 401(k), 403(b), etc.), living trust, donor advised fund or life insurance policy, you will help to ensure the strength of the college for generations to come.

 A will or living trust that includes Canisius as a charitable beneficiary is no different than any other will except that it includes language to benefit the college.
 The bequest can be structured in a variety of ways.
 We recommend you share the following language with the attorney who is drafting your will or living trust:

 “I give, devise and bequeath to The Canisius College of Buffalo, NY Inc. the sum of $_________________” or “_________________ percent of my estate” or “the rest, residue and remainder of my estate. ”For a contingent bequest: “If (insert name) is not living on the 19th day after the day of my death, I give the property that would otherwise pass to (insert name) to The Canisius College of Buffalo, NY Inc.”

 If you no longer need the entire death benefit of an existing insurance policy, consider naming Canisius as the beneficiary of all or part of the proceeds.
 To do so, contact your insurance carrier and complete a change of beneficiary form naming “The trustees of Canisius College.”
 In some cases, if you own a fully-paid, existing life insurance policy, you may want to consider making an outright gift by donating the policy to the college.
 By doing so, you benefit from an income tax charitable deduction for approximately the cash surrender value of the policy.

 Canisius College generally liquidates donated policies and uses the proceeds as you designate.
 If you make the college the owner and beneficiary of a new or existing life insurance policy, the annual premium payments will be tax deductible.